ChaosDynamix/Arcadia/docs/06_configuration/CON7_boot-loader.md

 ---
 layout: default
-title: CON_Time zone
+title: CON7 Boot loader
-nav_order: 2
+nav_order: 7
-parent: Configuration
+parent: 06 Configuration
-permalink: /configuration/time-zone/
+permalink: /configuration/boot-loader/
 has_children: true
 has_toc: false
 ---

-# Configuration of the time zone
+# Configuration of the boot loader
 {: .no_toc}

 ## Table of contents